nicholasoxenden/kickstart.nvim/readme.md

 - :G blame - open blame
 - Neotree <C> to close current node
 - :vnew to open new buffer in vert split
+- <ctrl> + n|p to go to next or prev in telescope window
+- leader + h to do gitsigns things